henriquelevites/FinalProject/README.md

-# Full Stack Automation Final Project
+# Full Stack Test Automation Final Project

 ## **_This project was created to demonstrate my knowledge and skills in Automation Testing._**